 (iv) Documentation of legal ownership or lease for shellfish harvesting.

-(c) The harvest site is in a growing area that meets the requirements of chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance for a commercial shellfish growing area.
+(c) The harvest site is in a growing area that meets the requirements of chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance for a shellfish growing area;

 (d) The harvest site is not impacted by any actual or potential sources of pollution.
+If necessary to determine whether the site is impacted by any actual or potential sources of pollution, the harvest site must pass a pollution assessment inspection conducted by the department;

-(e) The harvest site passes a pollution assessment inspection conducted by the department if necessary to determine if the site is impacted by any actual or potential sources of pollution.
+(e) The person signs the current conditionally approved area management plan, if applicable; and

-(f) The person signs the current conditionally approved area management plan, if applicable.
+(f) The person pays the applicable fee required by WAC 246-282-990.

-(g) The person pays the department any harvest site application fee required by this chapter.
+(6) A shellfish operation license and harvest site certificate for a shellfish dealer expires on June 30th annually.

-(4) All shellfish operation licenses and harvest site certificates for shellfish dealers expire on the thirtieth day of June each year.
-All shellfish operation licenses and harvest site certificates for harvesters expire on the thirty-first day of March each year.
+(7) A shellfish operation license and harvest site certificate for a harvester expires on March 31st annually.

 WAC 246-282-014 Operating provisions.

-(1) Any person who possesses a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must display show an electronic copy, photocopy, or original of a valid shellfish operation license, upon request, to any authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+(1) A person engaged in the actions listed in WAC 246-282-005(1), or a person acting on behalf of them, must show a valid shellfish operation license , upon request, to an authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+The shellfish operation license can be an electronic copy, photocopy, or the original issued by the department.
 Failure to do so subjects the person to the penalty provisions of this chapter, as well as immediate seizure of the shellfish by the representative or officer.

-(2) Any person who harvests a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must display an electronic copy, photocopy, or original of a valid harvest site certificate, upon request, to any authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+(2) A person harvesting a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption or bait, or a person acting on behalf of them, must show a valid harvest site certificate, upon request, to an authorized representative of the department, a fish and wildlife patrol officer, or an ex officio patrol officer.
+The harvest site certificate can be an electronic copy, photocopy, or the original issued by the department.
 Failure to do so subjects the person to the penalty provisions of this chapter, as well as immediate seizure of the shellfish by the representative or officer.

-(3) Any person who places a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption in containers at a harvest site must do so only at a site for which the person possesses a valid harvest site certificate.
+(3) A person placing a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption or bait in containers at a harvest site, or a person acting on behalf of them, must have a valid harvest site certificate.

 (4) The owner(s) of a shellfish operation must designate an individual as the person in charge of the operation.
 The owner(s) of a shellfish operation that includes one or more harvest sites may designate a different individual as the person in charge of the operation's harvest site(s) than the individual designated as the person in charge of all other phases of the shellfish operation.